What is focaccia art?

 Focaccia is Italian for "from the hearth".

 Focaccia is a rich, spongy flatbread of Italian origin.
 Addictive, with a soft fluffy interior and crumb crust, and that all-important earthy yeast aroma.
 As with most culinary mainstays, there are versions in most every culture, and region.
 There are sourdough, wholegrain, and potato versions of focaccia.
 I must note like many things, chefs differ on some of the fundamental aspects of making this mainstay bread.
-Given that, and having researched and learned from some phenomenal chefs, I have tweaked what's out there over the years to find what works for me in creating the best bread.
+Given that, and having researched and learned from some phenomenal chefs, I have tweaked what's out there over the years to find what works for me to create the best bread.

 Back to FOCACCIA GARDENS: